muiku/muiku.github.com/_posts/2012-01-29-hello-and-welcome.md

 Why to start following us?
 --------------------------

-If you are interested in technology in general, like hacking and possibly are entrepreneurship, you are likely going to find interesting read here.
+If you are interested in technology in general, like hacking and possibly are entrepreneur, you are likely going to find interesting read here.
 I have plans to blog about all kind of development we are going throw.
 That is web application development (Zend Framework, Django), embedded hardware design and programming (proto boards, C/C++).
 In the next few days I am going to expose our very first product, which I think will be awesome -- cannot wait to get tell it ...

 (Of course the blog theme has to been polished too ;)